floesche/LED-Display_G3_Software/g3_performance.md

 1. use dos command `format E: /Q/FS:FAT32/A:32K`
 2. use matlab command `dos('format E: /Q/FS:FAT32/A:32K');`

-Note: In the case 'Format' is not recognized as a internal or external command, you need to add the path `C:\Windows\System32` at the end of the windows environment variable PATH.
+__Note__: In the case 'Format' is not recognized as a internal or external command, you need to add the path `C:\Windows\System32` at the end of the windows environment variable PATH.
+{:.info}

 The jitter test results using a formatted SD using the above methods are list as follows: